Cloudflare (NYSE:NET) Releases FY 2021 Earnings Guidance

-Cloudflare (NYSE:NET) last issued its earnings results on Thursday, November 4th.
-The company reported ($0.09) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.04) by ($0.05).
-Cloudflare had a negative return on equity of 13.32% and a negative net margin of 36.83%.
-The business had revenue of $172.35 million for the quarter, compared to analysts’ expectations of $165.65 million.
-During the same period last year, the business earned ($0.06) EPS.
-The company’s revenue for the quarter was up 51.0% on a year-over-year basis.
-On average, equities analysts anticipate that Cloudflare will post -0.49 earnings per share for the current fiscal year.

-In related news, Director Carl Ledbetter sold 50,000 shares of the business’s stock in a transaction dated Friday, October 8th.
-The shares were sold at an average price of $137.01, for a total transaction of $6,850,500.00.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, Director Katrin Suder sold 7,500 shares of Cloudflare stock in a transaction dated Tuesday, August 17th.
-The stock was sold at an average price of $120.05, for a total transaction of $900,375.00.
+In related news, CEO Matthew Prince sold 52,385 shares of the business’s stock in a transaction on Wednesday, November 17th.
+The shares were sold at an average price of $211.70, for a total value of $11,089,904.50.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, COO Michelle Zatlyn sold 33,330 shares of the business’s stock in a transaction on Wednesday, August 25th.
+The shares were sold at an average price of $123.72, for a total transaction of $4,123,587.60.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 861,790 shares of company stock worth $121,887,243.
-Company insiders own 20.69% of the company’s stock.
+In the last 90 days, insiders sold 745,905 shares of company stock worth $112,955,603.
+20.69% of the stock is owned by company insiders.

-An institutional investor recently raised its position in Cloudflare stock.
-Morgan Stanley boosted its position in shares of Cloudflare, Inc. (NYSE:NET) by 120.2% during the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 28,729,894 shares of the company’s stock after purchasing an additional 15,680,274 shares during the period.
-Morgan Stanley owned approximately 9.20% of Cloudflare worth $3,040,771,000 at the end of the most recent quarter.
-66.94% of the stock is currently owned by institutional investors.
+A hedge fund recently raised its stake in Cloudflare stock.
+Morgan Stanley lifted its holdings in shares of Cloudflare, Inc. (NYSE:NET) by 120.2% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 28,729,894 shares of the company’s stock after acquiring an additional 15,680,274 shares during the period.
+Morgan Stanley owned approximately 9.20% of Cloudflare worth $3,040,771,000 at the end of the most recent reporting period.
+66.94% of the stock is owned by hedge funds and other institutional investors.

 CloudFlare, Inc operates a cloud platform that delivers a range of network services to businesses worldwide.
 The company provides an integrated cloud-based security solution to secure a range of combination of platforms, including public cloud, private cloud, on-premise, software-as-a-service applications, and Internet of Things (IoT) devices.